How to Become More Confident

 26 – Help others become more confident.
 Knowledge is power and people simply don’t know what they don’t know.
 Help them understand there is another way and give them the information to live better, smarter, and happier through increasing their self confidence.

 27 – Live up to your own expectations of yourself.
 Keep your own promises.
 Have personal integrity.

 28 – Take responsibility for your life.
 As I said before, get out of the blame game.

 29 – Don’t let fear and anxiety hold you back.
 Charge full force at them and destroy them.
 Your confidence will go through the roof.
 In order to grow, you must challenge yourself.

-That’s a long list and you don’t need to do them all at once.
-Some of them are complimentary, so you can do a couple together, but just start somewhere.
-If the list is overwhelming, start with just one of them that resonates with you and you will see your confidence level begin to skyrocket!
+That’s a long list and you don’t need to do them all at once… Just start somewhere.
+If the list is overwhelming, start with that one that resonates with you the most and you will see your confidence level begin to skyrocket!
 The simple act of working on yourself is enough to begin the process.